Office of Arts and Culture

 Best Buy Teen Tech Center

-Dallas Park and Recreation Department’s Best Buy Teen Tech Center is an innovative, creative, out-of-school learning space where young people, ages 12 – 17, can work with adult mentors to develop new skills, explore their own ideas, and build confidence in themselves with technology.
+Dallas Park and Recreation Department’s Best Buy Teen Tech Center is an innovative, creative, out-of-school learning space where ages 12–17, can work with adult mentors to develop new skills, explore their own ideas, and build confidence in themselves with technology.

 City Park